-Artpool Art Research Center and the Central European Research Institute for Art History (KEMKI) are organizing a conference in May 2022 to investigate the possibility of applying the concept of cultural transfer to the field of transnational art histories of the Central-East European region.
+In May 2022, Artpool Art Research Center, Budapest, and the Central European Research Institute for Art History (KEMKI) are organizing a conference to investigate the concept of cultural transfer and its relevance for the transnational art histories of Central-East Europe.

-Cultural transfer and histoire croisée developed in the context of 19th-century transnational cultural history to describe cross-border contacts triggering mutual changes in cultural concepts and practices, as well as cultural translation, introduced by postcolonial studies, go beyond sheer comparisons that assume a neutral, outside point of view.
-These concepts—though originally describe greater scale processes—also offer the possibility to overcome the hierarchical, one-way concept of influence, as well as rigid geographical and political definitions of the region and its art scenes.
-Following the pathway of horizontal art history set by Piotr Piotrowski, our proposal goes further and puts forward a definition and narrative of Central-East European art based on actual contacts, dialogs, and reciprocal effects between the art practitioners of the region.
+Cultural transfer and histoire croisée developed in the context of 19th-century transnational cultural history to describe cross-border contacts that trigger mutual changes in cultural concepts and practices.
+Though transfer originally describes larger scale processes—together with the concept of cultural translation introduced by postcolonial studies, these concepts go beyond sheer comparisons that assume a neutral, outside point of view and offer the possibility of overcoming the hierarchical, one-way concept of influence.
+Following the pathway of horizontal art history set by Piotr Piotrowski, our proposal puts forward a definition and narrative of Central-East European art based on actual contacts, dialogs, and reciprocal effects between the art practitioners instead of the rigid geographical and political definitions of the region and its art scenes.

-The cultural relationships of the East European region were formed in the 20th century by several historical events, waves of emigration, the transpositions of minority communities, and multilingual, poly-ethnic cultural centers.
-By the ‘70s the relations between the local art scenes were not only defined by centralized, top-down cultural diplomacy of the so-called “friendly,” Comecon countries but the occasional collaboration of the actors of the parallel culture that had just evolved in each country of the region.
-At the occasion of state-organized research trips, contacts with underground artists could also be established, neo-avant-garde artists marginalized in their country could exhibit in the state-run art institution of another country at that time pursuing a more liberal cultural policy.
+The cultural relationships of the East European region were formed in the 20th century by several historical events, waves of emigration, the relocation of minority communities, and multilingual, poly-ethnic urban centers of culture.
+By the ’70s the relations between the local art scenes were not only defined by centralized, top-down cultural diplomacy of the so-called “friendly,” Comecon countries but the occasional collaboration of the actors of the parallel culture that had just evolved in each country of the region.
+On the occasion of state-organized research trips, contacts with underground artists could also be established, neo-avant-garde artists who were marginalized in their own countries could exhibit in the state-run art institution of another, at that time, culturally more liberal country.

 With this open call, we are inviting researchers to comment on our proposal and present papers that could contribute to the following questions: